Mibokess/cil-2021/README.md

 # CIL 2021, Project 3 - Road Segmentation

-This repository was created for the course "Computational Intelligence Lab" at ETH ZÃrich.
+This repository was created for the course "Computational Intelligence Lab" at ETH ZÃ¼rich.
 It contains code used to predict where roads lie in given aerial images.

 The code was written by the group 'Cillers' consisting of Mike Boss, Jonas Passweg and Jonathan Ehrat.